 If it simply a case that you need a little more time before the permission runs out, then you can apply for a time extension.
 These are sometimes granted if the work is ready to be started, and unlikely to be granted if there is no sign of the original planning permission being implemented.

 Strictly speaking, a time extension will not be granted if the existing permission has lapsed or if it goes against another condition in the original permission.
 Gaining planning permission can be a costly experience so make sure that you are sure about the work before you go ahead.

-If circumstances mean that you are close to the permission lapsing, then you can apply to extend the time limit of your planning permission.
-Acquiring planning permission can be very expensive, so make sure that you are 100% sure before taking any steps forward.
+If circumstances mean that you are close to the permission lapsing, then you can apply to extend the time limit.
+Acquiring permission can be very expensive and making changes to planning permission can be even more so, so make sure that you are 100% sure before taking any steps forward.

-Good news is there is a process for making small changes to your planning permission that will not have a major impact on your project.
+The good news is there is a process for making small changes to planning permission that will not have a major impact on your project.

 For example, moving a window on an extension further along a wall which does not relate to material planning considerations, i.e. overlooking and loss of privacy.
 This can be amended with a Non-Material Amendment Application to your council.

 It sounds simple.
 And it is.
 So stick with me here.

 Here’s the deal: You can make small changes to an extension, conversion or new build without the hassle of going through the planning process all over again.
 The Non-Material Amendment Application gives you the power to think about the permission you were granted and see if it all makes sense.
 On reflection there might be small parts of the design that you want to amend.
 This could be for a number of reasons: